peteralbs/documentation/content/applications/general/payment_acquirers.rst

 acquirer allows it, you can enable the manual capture.

 The **Capture Amount Manually** field is under the **Configuration** tab.
 If enabled, the funds are reserved for a few days on the customer's card, but not charged yet.
-You must then go to the related Sales Order and manually *capture* the funds before its automatic cancellation, or *void the transaction* to unlock the funds from the customer's card.

 .. image:: payment_acquirers/media/capture_manually.png
    :align: center
    :alt: Adyen Configuration tab on Odoo

-To capture the payment, go to the related Sales Order or Invoice and click on *Capture Transaction*.
-If the order is canceled, you can click on *Void Transaction* to unlock the funds from the customer's card.
+To capture the payment, you must then go to the related Sales Order and manually *capture* the funds before its automatic cancellation, or *void the transaction* to unlock the funds from the customer's card.

 .. image:: payment_acquirers/media/capture.png
    :align: center
    :alt: Hold the credit card payment until you capture or revoke it on Odoo

-.. _payment_acquirers/payment_flow:

-Payment Flow
-************

-Choose in the **Payment Flow** field if to redirect the user to the payment acquirer's portal to authenticate the payment, or if to stay on the current page and authenticate the payment from Odoo.

 .. note::
-   Some features are available only if you select *Redirection to the acquirer website*.
+   Odoo may not yet support the manual capture for all acquirers, but you can manage the capture in your chosen acquirers interfaces.

 .. _payment_acquirers/countries: